beartype/numerary/README.md

 ### Shut up and take my money!

-If all you deal with are integrals and reals, and what you want is arithmetic operator compatibility, but don’t do a ton of runtime checking, this should probably get you most of where you likely want to go:
+If all you deal with are integrals and reals, and what you want is broad arithmetic operator compatibility, but don’t do a ton of runtime checking, this should probably get you most of where you likely want to go:

 ``` python
 >>> from numerary import IntegralLike, RealLike